|

 conducted by the U.S. Air Force against a reinforced concrete structure may

 provide an important key to understanding the Oklahoma City bombing.
+The report,

-have challenged the official government position
+challenged the official government position

 .